 In a message format, any word surrounded by \$-signs represents a variable, the value of which will be determined when the message is generated during play.
-Click the Insert drop-down menu for a list of available variables.
+Click the Insert drop-down menu for a list of available variables for the message format.
 Selecting one of the variables from the menu will insert it at the current cursor position.